 A thyroid level test is needed to obtain a proper diagnosis.

-Nebraska Animal Medical Center offers radioiodine treatment to effectively treat hyperthyroidism.
+Nebraska Animal Medical And Emergency Center offers radioiodine treatment to effectively treat hyperthyroidism.
 Radioiodine treatment therapy has been available to treat hyperthyroidism for a number of years and there has been great success using this treatment method.
 Ninety-eight percent of cats treated with radioiodine will be completely cured.
 And the best part is that there are no long-term adverse effects associated with radioiodine therapy.